-4.3 Launch date analysis
+Launch date analysis

 As mentioned before, the algorithm, at the current state, does not perform any kind of search on the launch date $t_0$ .
-In fact, this variable is not even included in the solution vector $\mathbf{s}$ .
+In fact, this variable is not even included in the solution vector s.
 Rather, if the launch date is not fixed, but a launch window is available, a systematic scan can be performed to find the best launch date, and the corresponding solutions.
-This procedure is not always applicable: in fact, if re-running the algorithm for a small change in the launch date, the solutions that ACO-MGA finds are substantially different, then the systematic scan along $t_0$ is not feasible, and this variable must be included in the optimization process.
-If, on the other hand, a small displacement along $t_0$ causes a small change in the best solution found (e.g. same planetary sequence, possibly different types of transfers, similar objective value), then the systematic scan over $t_0$ is applicable to the identification of promising launch dates.
+This procedure is not always applicable: in fact, if re-running the algorithm for a small change in the launch date, the solutions that ACO-MGA finds are substantially different, then the systematic scan along $t_0$ is not feasible, and this variable must be taken into account in the optimization process.
+If, on the other hand, a small displacement along $t_0$ causes a small change in the best solution found (e.g. same planetary sequence, possibly different types of transfers, similar objective value), then the systematic scan is a tool for identifying the promising launch possibilities.

-In order to verify this assertion, a test was run using the BepiColombo mission as a reference case [16].
+A test for verifying this assertion was run using the BepiColombo [15] transfer problem.
 BepiColombo is a multiple gravity assist mission to Mercury, currently under study at ESA and JAXA.
 In Ref.
-[16] an optimal transfer solution is provided, using two swing-bys of Venus to reach Mercury (sequence EVVMe).
-The optimal launch date is the 15 August 2013, i.e. $t_0^ = 4974.5$ d, MJD2000.
+[15] an optimal transfer solution is provided, using two swing-by of Venus to reach Mercury (sequence EVVMe).
+The optimal launch date is found on 15 August 2013, i.e. $t_0^ = 4974.5$ d, MJD2000.

-ACO-MGA was run, leaving the choice of the swing-by sequence and the other transfer parameters, like the number of revolutions, free.
-The objective was to minimise the relative velocity $v{\infty}$ at Mercury.
+ACO-MGA was run on this transfer problem, leaving the choice of the two swing-bys among Mercury, Venus and Earth, and leaving free other transfer parameters, like the number of revolutions.
+The objective is to minimise the relative velocity $v{\infty}$ at Mercury.

-Five different launch dates, in a window of 10 days around the one chosen by ESA, were considered, and for each one of them, 100 runs of ACO-MGA were performed.
-The best solutions for each launch date can be found in Table 12.
-Note that, the optimal launch date occurs 1 day before $t_0^$ , while earlier or later launch dates appear to be less convenient.
-In addition, all the solutions have the same planetary sequence.
+Five different launch dates, in a window of 10 days around the one chosen by ESA, were considered, and for each one of them, 100 runs were used.
+The corresponding best solution values are found in Table 8.
+The result is that the best solution is found about 1 day before $t_0^$ , while earlier or later launches become less convenient.
+In addition, all the solutions around the ideal launch date have the same planetary sequence of swing-bys.

-The discrepancy between the value of $v{\infty}$ found by ACO-MGA and the one in [16] has two reasons: the first is that ACO-MGA does not take into account the inclination of the planets, and the orbit of Mercury is highly inclined.
+The discrepancy between the value of $v{\infty}$ found by ACO-MGA and the one in [15] has two causes: the first is that ACO-MGA does not take into account the inclination of the planets, and the orbit of Mercury is highly inclined.
 The second is that the ESA solution was found as a part of a longer trajectory, and thus with a different objective.
 The same reasons explain why, according to ACO-MGA, the ideal launch date is 1 day earlier.
 As a matter of fact, this is not a problem, and a subsequent local optimisation of the ACO-MGA solutions with a full model would tune the launch date.